 The major customers of the Company are centralized in the electronics industry.
-As of December 31, 2023 and 2022, the Company's notes and accounts receivable (including related parties) were both concentrated on 5 customers, whose accounts represented 72% of the account receivables.
+As of December 31, 2024 and 2023, the Company's notes and accounts receivable (including related parties) were both concentrated on 5 customers, whose accounts represented 66% and 72% of the account receivables, respectively.
 For the information about credit risk exposure of notes and accounts receivable, please refer to note 6(2).

-As of December 31, 2023 and 2022, the Company's cash in bank and time deposits were both concentrated on one financial institution, whose accounts represented 67% and 70% of the cash and cash equivalents and other financial assets, respectively.
+As of December 31, 2024 and 2023, the Company's cash in bank and time deposits were both concentrated on one financial institution, whose accounts represented 66% and 67% of the cash and cash equivalents and other financial assets, respectively.
 Thus, credit risk is significantly centralized.
 To reduce cash risk, the Company evaluates financial institutions' financial positions and credit rating periodically.
 After the assessment, management does not expect significant losses.

-(c) Credit risk of financial assets measured at amortized cost

-The Company financial assets at amortized cost include cash and cash equivalents, notes and receivables, and time deposits on other financial assets.
+(c) Credit risk of financial assets measured at amortized cost The Company financial assets at amortized cost include cash and cash equivalents, notes and receivables, and time deposits on other financial assets.
 About their information of credit risk exposure, please refer note 6(1) and (2).